Skip to main content

 For each exercise (second level) you want to create you can add the following files (third level):

-By default we expect that those jcamps contains only the processed data.
-If you would like to provide FID or FID + FT data please use the following convention:
+By default we expect that the JCAMP files contain only the processed data.
+If you would like to provide FID, or FID + FT data, please use the following convention:

 Many series of exercises

-While the action will generate a Table Of Contents (toc) for all the exercises, on toc is also generated per folder.
+While the action generates a Table of Contents (toc) for all the exercises, one toc is also generated per folder.

 Test your exercises